Close×

 Two to three weeks before your departure, you will receive the following documents by e-mail:

-• The location and details of the starting site;
+• The address of the starting site;

 • Details of the hotels where you will be staying, including bike storage and luggage storage.

-24 to 48 hours before your departure, you will receive the following documents by email:
+24 to 48 hours before your departure, you will receive the following documents by e-mail:

 • GPX data for your route, detailed route and download procedure;